simul/simul.github.io/faq.md

 Everything is Grey at night
 ---------------------------
 Deleting UE4's Atmospheric Fog should fix this issue.
 We do not recommend using UE4's atmospheric fog, as trueSKY produces it's own fog.
+You can create fog from a Sky Keyframe.

 Objects are light too brightly, especially at night
 --------------------------------------------